umutacar/DC/guide/INSTALL.md

 # Installation

-  To use Diderot install version 2.7.2.
+  To use Diderot install pandoc version 2.7.2.

   Go to the link below and install the right package for your system.